makerdao/community/faqs/stability-fee.md

 ## How often do Stability Fees change?

 Stability Fee changes don’t happen on a regular schedule.
 They happen in response to changing market dynamics and risks.
-It is not possible to give an exact answer to how often Stability fees change.
+It is not possible to give an exact answer to how often Stability Fees change.
 Risk Teams approach any adjustments on a case-by-case basis.

 ## Where can I find more technical information about Stability Fees?